-The fact is – parents find it extremely difficult to be objective about their child’s weight.
-Studies have shown that very few parents perceive their children as overweight, even if the child’s weight is in the top 15 percentile among peers; parents get worried only if their child is extremely overweight (in the top 1 percentile of peers) .
-Sometimes, a concern raised by the family doctor or the inability of the child to perform activities that are otherwise easily performed by children in the same age group can also ring a bell.
+Sometimes, a concern raised by the family doctor or the inability of the child to perform activities that are otherwise easily performed by children in the same age group rings a bell.
 However, in most cases, parents shrug off excess weight as “puppy fat”.
 Not taking timely action (because of ignorance or unwillingness to accept that their child could be overweight) leads to a considerable increase in risks associated with childhood and adult obesity.

-Are there ways for parents to reach a more objective assessment of their child’s weight?
-Since weight tends to vary over time and every child’s growth curve is different, there is no simple, straight forward “Yes/No” kind of assessment.
-The following guidelines could be useful to assess if your child could be overweight or has puppy fat:
+So are there ways for parents to reach a more objective assessment of their child’s weight?
+Since weight tends to vary over time and every child’s growth curve is different, there is no simple, straightforward “yes/no” kind of assessment.
+While you shouldn’t be too worried if your child has a high activity level and a wholesome diet, the following guidelines could be useful to assess if your child could be overweight or has puppy fat:

-- If you (parents of the child) are obese or have a history of obesity or weight problems, your child could be overweight too.
-If you are fit (which probably implies that you have a healthy lifestyle and diet) and never had a tendency towards weight gain (which probably means obesity is not in the genes either), its likely that your child’s fat is just “puppy fat”.
+- If you are obese or have a history of obesity or weight problems, your child could be overweight too.
+If you are fit (which probably implies that you have a healthy lifestyle and diet) and never had a tendency towards weight gain (which probably means obesity is not in the genes either), its likely that your child will not go on to be overweight.

 Approaches To Help Overweight Children Lose Weight

-Increasing physical activity: Taking part in sports, going on family walks, cycling to school or reducing the amount of television your child watches.
+- Increased physical activity: This includes taking part in sports, going on family walks, cycling to school or reducing the amount of television your child watches.

-Changing unhealthy habits: Setting goals for healthy eating and activity, tackling hard-to-change habits and helping your child have more self-confidence and feel better about themselves.
+- Banning unhealthy habits: This involves setting goals for healthy eating and activity, tackling hard-to-change habits and helping your child have more self-confidence and feel better about themselves.